 Visit Charles Bridge at Sunrise

-Charles Bridge is one of the major ‘instagrammable’ sights in Prague and as such can be extremely busy.
+Charles Bridge is one of the major ‘Instagrammable’ sights in Prague and as such can be extremely busy.
 The best time to visit is at sunrise.
 The light is better at that time for the perfect shot and it is before the busloads of tourists arrive.
 Since the 1960s it has been a pedestrian-only bridge.
 Construction of the bridge started in 1357 and finished early in the 15th century.
 It is constructed in sandstone bricks.
-Either end of the Bridge are two towers – the Lesser Town Bridge Tower and the Old Town Bridge Tower.
+On either end of the Bridge are two towers – the Lesser Town Bridge Tower and the Old Town Bridge Tower.
 The Bridge has over 30 statues of Saints.

 John Lennon Wall and Pub Prague